-The IMO does not own any processes or procedures of the personnel he supports; rather, he improves staff and MAGTF process efficiencies.
+The IMO does not own any processes or procedures of the personnel he/she supports; rather, the IMO improves staff and MAGTF process efficiencies.
 Timely quality information promotes a commander's situational awareness and enables informed decisions.
 In order to define information processes, organizations must first define the information's producers and consumers, the products they produce and consume, the timetable on which consumers need products, and the means by which the product is conveyed and delivered.